samestep/website/src/blog/random-access/index.md

 4. How much slower is random order than first-to-last order for arrays that don't fit in RAM?
 5. To construct these shuffled index arrays for the random ordering, is standard Fisher-Yates sufficient?
 6. How much slower is first-to-last order for arrays that don't fit in RAM, when using memory-mapped files?
+7. Are memory-mapped files as fast as you can get?

 If you already know the answers to all these questions, sweet!
 Otherwise, make your guesses and check them when you reach the bottom of this post :)